Humphrys genealogy

 Their divorce is not found in UK list of Private Acts (including divorces) 1866-1910.

 After divorce she settled in Romania.
-All surviving children grown-up at this point except Sidney.
+Only three surviving children at this point: Elizabeth (grown-up, married), Arthur (grown-up) and Sidney (age 12).

 William Henry is listed as an "Inspector of Roads" at 2nd mar 1883.
 He is described as "widower" but think this is wrong.